VooDoo-INC/voodoo-aircrack-script/README.md

 Attacks via aireplay are conducted only during active scanning of the selected access point.
 To perform this, execute the attack in a second terminal window while maintaining active scanning in the first window.

+## The script tested on
+* Arch linux
+* Kali linux
+* All arch based distros

+> It is not working on MacOS.
+Please, understand it before installation on your mac

 ## Last global update:
 * Added automatical power on monitor mode after launch of the script
 * Added channel-scan mode